 Beyond planning individual user stories, you also have to plan the whole project.
 In project management, there are usually three main factors to think about: time, cost, and quality (or content).
 The basic idea is that you usually can meet only two of those goals.
 If you want to publish faster and achieve better quality, hire more people.
 If you want to keep costs down, take more time or reduce quality.
 If your publication date is fixed, you can either hire more people or reduce quality.

-- 40,000 – 50,000 words: Most non-fiction books/a short novel.
-Both Philosophy for Heroes: Knowledge and Philosophy for Heroes: Continuum have around 50,000 words.
+- 40,000 – 50,000 words: Most non-fiction books/short novels.
+Better Books with LaTeX the Agile Way has around 50,000 words.
 Printed books for sale in book shops should have at least this length so that their spine is large enough for display.

 - 70,000 words: Long non-fiction book/novel.